Curriculum Vitae

 • Collaborated with other UCSB entities such as the Campus Learning Assistance Services (CLAS), Career Services, Graduate Division, the McNair Scholars Program, the Undergraduate Research & Creative Activities (URCA) program, and Opening New Doors to Accelerate Success (ONDAS) to gather more resources and give presentations to students to prepare them with the graduate school application process.

-Winter 2019 GRE Bootcamp 8 hours per week - December 2018 to March 2019
+December 2018 to March 2019

 • Organized an in-person GRE Bootcamp for over 70 students.